Australian construction price outlook – Q1 2025

 Source: Australian Bureau of Statistics | Altus Group

-The seasonally adjusted Wage Price Index (WPI) for the construction industry grew by 1.1% in the September quarter of 2024 and 3.5% over the past year, equivalent to the national average of 3.5% annual growth.
-Wage pressures have been a significant contributor to the rise in the Construction Producer Price Index for output, further exacerbating overall construction cost increases.
+The seasonally adjusted Wage Price Index (WPI) for the construction industry grew by 0.7% in the December 2024 quarter and 3.4% for the year.
+This was lower than the national quarterly average of 3.2% annual growth.
+Persistent wage pressures have been a significant contributor to the rise in the Construction Producer Price Index for output, further exacerbating overall cost increases.
+Skilled labour shortages and unionised workforces increase project costs and impact builders’ profit margins.

 Building approvals